bobvantiel/bobvantiel.github.io/menu/publications.md

 * **Bob van Tiel**, Michael Franke, and Uli Sauerland.
 Meaning and use in the expression of estimative probability.
 Open Mind.

-* Ahmed Khorsheed, Jessica Price, and **Bob van Tiel**.
-Sources of cognitive cost in scalar implicature processing: A review.
+* Ahmed Khorsheed, Jessica Price, and **Bob van Tiel**. <a href="https://www.frontiersin.org/articles/10.3389/fcomm.2022.990044/full" target="_blank">Sources of cognitive cost in scalar implicature processing: A review</a>.
 Frontiers in Communication.

 * **Bob van Tiel** and Bart Geurts. <a href="https://bobvantiel.github.io/docs/Conventions.pdf" target="_blank">Conventions, coordination, and arbitrariness</a>.
 In Bart Geurts and Richard Moore (Eds.), Evolutionary pragmatics.
 Oxford University Press.